On this page

 All required records must be kept for a minimum of five years.

 There are a number of additional record keeping requirements for e-waste reprocessors.
 These are specified in the Waste Management Policy (E-waste) (PDF 133KB).
 Also see reprocessing e-waste for more information.

 Controlling hazards and risks

-Any person that is responsible for e-waste must assess the risks of harm to human health and the environment and take steps to eliminate or manage the risks.
+Any person who is responsible for e-waste must assess the risks of harm to human health and the environment and take steps to eliminate or manage the risks.

 Find out more about controlling hazards and risks.